clulab/tomcat-speech/agents/webmic/README.md

 Docker instructions
 -------------------

-We also provide a Dockerfile for easy deployment.

-To build the container, do:

-    docker build -t webmic .

-To run the container, do:
+To run the webmic agent in a Docker container, run

-    docker run -p 8000:8000 webmic
+    docker-compose up --build